Vendor intelligence co-op

 Lift the veil.
 Together.

-No single buyer can keep up with every vendor they now depend on.
-But thousands of buyers, each verifying the handful they pay, can.
 Pool the signal and quality finally has somewhere to show up that marketing can't buy.
 That's the whole point of the co-op, and it's why it has to stay cheap enough for everyone to join.